 Fernie Brewing Company’s assorted ale selection is available in cans and bottles direct from the brewery or from stores around town including The Loaf, Spirits Cold Beer & Wine store at Park Place Lodge, and all local liquor stores.

 Fresh crusty bread is the classic choice, though you add to the colour and flavour palette with minimal extra effort.
 Peppers, cherry tomatoes, and cured meats are quick to prepare and require no cooking.
 Carrots, broccoli, and cauliflower benefit from a little blanching, but be careful not to over boil.
 Soft veggies don’t spear on the fork well, and you may find yourself fishing in the cheesy pot for lost morsels.
 Tradition says that if a lady drops her bread in the pot she must kiss her neighbour, if a man loses his bread he must buy a round of drinks.

 The fun is in experimentation, and experimentation is part of the meal.
 Those feeling more adventurous could try apples, pears, and grapes.
 These are best prepared right before serving to avoid browning.

-Fondue sets can be reserved and leased for $10 per night from Le Grande Fromage, who can also supply most of the main ingredients and even shred the cheese for you if given enough notice.
+Fondue sets can be reserved and leased for $10 per night from Le Grand Fromage, who can also supply most of the main ingredients and even shred the cheese for you if given enough notice.
 Try this simple recipe for four people.